Jeremyhudsonchan/twitter-takeover-status/README.md

 SIR_result.ipynb is the visualization of Mastodon Data used for our SIR and LSTM Models, as well as our implementation of the SIR model

 ### LSTM Model
+lstm_result.py is the script for our lstm model for forecasting user counts of Mastodon